 Have a genetic disorder called familial cholesteryl ester transfer protein deficiency, or CETP

-Take medications containing excess estrogens
+Take medicines containing extra estrogens

-Take statins, a type of cholesterol-lowering medication
+Take statins, a type of cholesterol-lowering medicine

 Your apolipoprotein A levels may be low if you have:

 Tangier disease, a rare inherited disorder that lowers the amount of HDL